h1

 Pull up a chair, sit yourself down, I’ll put the kettle on.

-It has taken me a long time to feel in a position to write publicly about anything, I am therefore rather possessive and protective about my words, they belong to me and all original content is © drop me a line if you wish to discuss the matter in detail! uphilldowndale@ofarm.co.uk
+I’m rather possessive and protective about my words and photos, they belong to me!
+All original content is © drop me a line if you wish to discuss the matter in detail!

 Welcome to the wonderful world of blogs….kingmagic .